 My spouse tells me I grind my teeth at night.
-Could this explain why I often wake up with a headache?
+Could this

-Yes, tooth grinding and clenching are symptomatic of a condition known as bruxism.
+condition known as bruxism.
 It can lead to temporomandibular joint (TMJ)disorder that, in turn, can cause headaches.

 People who grind their teeth during sleep usually rub their lower teeth against their upper teeth in a back-and-forth or side-to-side motion.

 It sounds like chewing on hard crackers or ice cubes.
 Clenching is more like a rocking motion of the lower teeth against the uppers.
 Some people don’t realize they have bruxism unless a bed partner mentions it or a dentist points out worn down areas on the teeth.
 Some people with bruxism also clench their jaw repeatedly during the day.
 It may be when they are angry or agitated, but often they just do it, for no good reason.
 They’re not even aware they do it.
 But it can add to the damage done to the teeth.
 The temporomandibular joints are flexible joints found on each side of your head just in front of the ear.
 They connect your lower jaw to the temporal bone of the skull.
+TMJ disorder can cause dull, deep morning headaches that may or may not subside during the day.

 People who frequently grind their teeth can develop stiff neck muscles — a possible trigger for headaches.
 The pain of these headaches usually centers around the sides and back of the head.